DeltaXML/vscode-xslt-tokenizer/README.md

 A Saxon XSLT task is first created with default settings for an XSLT transform.
 The default settings can be edited later within the ```tasks.json``` file.

 To use the Saxon XSLT task, you must also have Saxon and Java installed on your machine.
 The Saxon task file values can make use of VSCode built-in variables.
-The built-in variables supported are described in the [VS Code Variables Reference](https://code.visualstudio.com/docs/editor/variables-reference).
+The built-in variables supported are described in the [VSCode Variables Reference](https://code.visualstudio.com/docs/editor/variables-reference).

+Compile-time or run-time errors encountered when the Saxon XSLT task runs will be listed in the Problems pane in the VSCode editor.
+Selecting a 'problem' item, will open and highlight the location in the XSLT file where the problem occurs.
+Problem XSLT file names are also highlighted in the Files pane in VSCode.